ggiande/minecraft-js-starter-template/README.md

   - [ ] name
   - [ ] description
 - [ ] Create new UUIDs from the [Online UUID Generator](https://www.uuidgenerator.net/)
+  - [ ] Each module and script should be new just to be safe!

 ### Chapter 2.
 Let's test the parts of our project